William Pirrie (surgeon): Life

 In 1875 the University of Edinburgh awarded him an honorary doctorate (LLD).
 His students included James Greig Smith.

 He retired in June 1882 and died soon after, at 253 Union Street in Aberdeen, on 21 November 1882.

 Family

 He was father to Alexander Pirrie civil engineer (d.1904) and grandfather to Alexander Mactier Pirrie.

-His daughter, Anna Jane, married one of his students, William Heath Strange, who went on to found the Hampstead General Hospital, demolished in the 1970's to make way for the Royal Free Hospital.
+His daughter, Anna Jane, married one of his students, William Heath Strange, who went on to found the Hampstead General Hospital, demolished in the 1970s to make way for the Royal Free Hospital.